 If your contract is non-registered and you are not the annuitant, you can designate a joint owner or a successor owner (in Québec, a subrogated policyholder).
-Joint owners are deemed to hold the contract as joint owners with right of survivorship, except in Québec.
-In Québec, joint owners who wish to obtain the same legal effect as the right of survivorship must each appoint the other contract owner as his/her subrogated policyholder.
+Joint owners shall be deemed to hold the contract as joint owners with right of survivorship, except in Québec.
+If all owners predecease the annuitant, the successor owner (subrogated policyholder) will become the owner.
+If there is no successor owner (subrogated policyholder) named, the annuitant will become the contract owner.